uinstinct/github-actions-demo/README.md

 Using github-actions to automate the process.

+---

+## Actions

-- Created a starter action
+- Created a starter action - `starter.yml`

+- Created another starter action - `mystarter.yml`